Connor Joe Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates and Connor Joe, who went 0-for-4 last time in action, battle Jose Urena and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+Connor Joe -- 2-for-5 with a double and a triple in his last game -- will be in action for the Pittsburgh Pirates versus the Colorado Rockies, with Austin Gomber on the mound, on April 19 at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rockies.
+In his previous appearance, he collected two extra-base hits (2-for-5 with a double and a triple) against the Rockies.

 Connor Joe Game Info & Props vs. the Rockies